ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getPreferredAudioLanguages*

-Retrieves the current preferred audio languages setting for the user.
-This function provides the list of audio languages prioritized by the user, enabling applications to tailor audio playback to the user's preferences.
-It ensures a personalized and accessible audio experience.
+Retrieves the user's preferred audio languages for media playback, ensuring a personalized viewing experience by selecting audio tracks that match their language preferences.
+This function is essential for users who want to enjoy content in their desired language without manual adjustments.

 ### Related Functions
-[setPreferredAudioLanguages](#setPreferredAudioLanguages) : Updates the user's preferred audio languages setting.
+[setPreferredAudioLanguages](#setPreferredAudioLanguages) : Allows users to set their preferred audio languages for media playback.

 ### Events